 Some guides offer aurora tours in Reykjavik too, so they may know additional locals-only spots where you can get a good view of the night sky and the aurora if it’s visible.

-How to See the Aurora in Iceland
+Aurora Alerts in Iceland

 Like all natural phenomena, there’s no guarantee the northern lights will be visible in Iceland just because you’re there.
 The weather might not cooperate, or the aurora might not be as strong as predicted.
 You should still check the forecast, but understand that nobody can perfectly predict the northern lights, and that’s part of what makes seeing them so special.